Virtually everyone who visits, lives or works in London will use one of our services and every one of those journeys matters to us.

 There are three units, each with responsibility for different aspects of the organisation:

-This is a joint venture between Transport for London and the Department for Transport to build a new railway linking Maidenhead and Heathrow in the west, to Shenfield and Abbey Wood in the east.
+This joint venture between Transport for London and the Department for Transport is building a new railway under central London.
+This will eventually connect Maidenhead and Heathrow in the west, to Shenfield and Abbey Wood in the east.